stolostron/multicluster-global-hub/doc/events-api.md

 ## Topic: status.$(managed_hub_cluster_name)
 ### Events related to Policy
 #### Local Policy Spec
 The event includes the policy spec which is applied in the managed hub cluster.
 The `source` specifies the managed hub cluster name.
 The `data` is for the policy spec.
+The events are always sent by the hub cluster.
 ```
 {
   "specversion": "1.0",